henningheyen/Scalability-Of-LLM-Posthoc-Explanations/README.md

 # Transformers Explainability

-This repository contains the code and experiments related to my Master Thesis in "Explainability in Transformer-Based Pre-Trained Language Model".
+This repository contains the code and experiments related to my Master Thesis "Explainability in Transformer-Based Pre-Trained Language Model".
 The code conducts experiments on how explainability is affected by model size.

-We LIME explanations and DeBERTaV3 model of four different sizes from Huggingface.
+We use LIME explanations and DeBERTaV3 models of four different sizes from Huggingface.
 The project investigates natural language inference (NLI) and zero shot classification (ZSC).
 We use three datasets (MNLI, e-SNLI and CoS-e).
 The explanations are evaluated based on their faithfulness and plausibility.
-Faithfulness is measured by comprehensiveness and sufficiency and plausiblity is measured by intersection over union (IOU) and token level f1 scores (TokenF1).
+While faithfulness aims to capture the extend to which the explanation reflects the model's internal decision process, plausibility captures the agreement between the generated explanation and a human ground truth explanation.
+Faithfulness is measured by comprehensiveness and sufficiency and plausibility is measured by intersection over union (IOU) and token level f1 scores (TokenF1).

 ## Table of Contents